ORALHLTH 1201AHO - Dental and Health Science IOH Part 1

 General Course Information

-Course Code ORALHLTH 1201AHO Course Dental and Health Science IOH Part 1 Coordinating Unit Oral Health Term Semester 1 Level Undergraduate Location/s Teaching Hospitals Contact Up to 7 hours per week Available for Study Abroad and Exchange N Corequisites ORALHLTH 1202AHO/BHO, ORALHLTH 1203AHO/BHO & ORALHLTH 1204AHO/BHO Restrictions Available to BOH students only Course Description This course has been designed to provide students with opportunities to learn aspects of oral and dental anatomy, common dental diseases and their prevention, behavioural science and nutrition.
-The course introduces students to the oral cavity.
-It also provides an introduction to the areas which support the practice of an oral health practitioner.
-Problem-based learning allows students to use a systematic approach to investigating various oral conditions which will affect their prospective client group.
-In addition to this, students are introduced to the behavioural sciences and psychology relevant to their role in the dental team.
+Course Code ORALHLTH 1201AHO Course Dental and Health Science IOH Part 1 Coordinating Unit Oral Health Term Semester 1 Level Undergraduate Location/s Teaching Hospitals Contact Up to 7 hours per week Available for Study Abroad and Exchange N Corequisites ORALHLTH 1202AHO/BHO, ORALHLTH 1203AHO/BHO & ORALHLTH 1204AHO/BHO Restrictions Available to Bachelor of Oral Health students only Course Description This course has been designed to provide students with opportunities to learn aspects of oral and dental anatomy, common dental diseases and their prevention, behavioural science and nutrition.
+The course introduces students to the oral cavity and provides a foundation for understanding the context of professional practice for oral health therapists, oral health and disease, and patient management.
+Topics include dental terminology and morphology, cariology and preventive dentistry.
+In addition to this, students are introduced to the behavioural sciences and developmental psychology relevant to their role in the dental team.
 By using case-based learning and investigating a range of patient situations, students will have the opportunity to begin to develop skills for patient examination, diagnosis and management.

 Phone: +61 8 8313 8068

 Location: Level 10, AHMS Building

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes